 Our habitual reliance on the narrow band we call “rational thinking” frequently steers us wrong.
 It takes us down familiar, dead-end roads.
 The wisdom of the heart sees right through to the essence and understands what is instantaneously.

-Our task, then, is learn how to listen to our hearts.
+Our task, then, is to learn how to listen to our hearts.
 It starts with learning how to be with what is.
-Active surrender is a direct path to this ability to be present and connected with what arises in any moment.
+Active surrender is a direct path to this ability to be present and connected with what arises at any moment.

 When we approach ourselves and our emotions with tender attention, we allow for gentleness in our discoveries.